 Want to keep up with the latest earnings updates from the States?
 Well join Chris Hill and the Motley Fool Radio Show team here on Share Radio, direct from Washington DC, for news, views and analysis of the US stocks that matter.
 In this week's show: Uber beats.
 Gap tanks.
 Williams-Sonoma soars; and Costco slips.
 Analysts Ron Gross and Jason Moser discuss these stories and dig into the latest from Okta, Ulta Beauty, and Zynga.
 Plus, comedian Greg Fitzsimmons talks Stitches, stand-up, and the business of comedy.

 This is Money …in partnership with NS&I. Host Georgie Frost is joined by editor Simon Lambert and Assistant Editor Lee Boyce.
 The trio look at the shambles of state pension forecasts which is leaving savers out of pocket; new help for scam victims but will it help and the latest for Tesco bank mortgage holders.
 And if you haven't lost all your money...they also tell you how to invest like Buffett, to find out if you are a Premium bond winner and which are the top paying companies...
 Don’t forget you can stay up to date with all the latest, breaking money news, just go to thisismoney.co.uk or download the app.

 Saving, spending, planning — you've got money questions and we've got answers.
 Every week host Alison Southwick and personal finance expert Robert Brokamp challenge the conventional wisdom on life's biggest financial issues to reveal what you really need to know to make smart money moves.
-In this week's show, they answer questions about tax optimization with asset location, gifting stock, how to help parents catch up for retirement, and more.
+In this week's episode, Emily Flippen is back to talk about investing in Chinese stocks, when to sell, and more.